SHITALILAPATE/JS-photo-booth/README.md

-# 📸 Web Photo Booth
+# 📸 Web Photo Booth.!

 A fun photo booth web app with filters and collage mode.
 Take photos, apply effects, and save your memories!